PLPD Auto Insurance

 Settlements in an at-fault accident can’t exceed personal liability policy limits.

-The property damage portion of your PLPD policy may take affect if you skid to a stop on a rainy day in rush hour traffic and hit a parked car.
+The property damage portion of your PLPD policy may take effect if you skid to a stop on a rainy day in rush hour traffic and hit a parked car.

 Because a parked car is considered immobile property, it is covered by property damage in a PLPD policy.